smswithoutborders/assembler/README.md

-# Assembler Documentation
+# RelaySMS Assembler

-**Assembler** is a bash script designed to streamline the setup, cloning, and deployment of the RelaySMS units.
+RelaySMS Assembler is a tool designed to streamline the setup, cloning, and deployment of the RelaySMS units.
 It automates the process of bringing together all the components and starting the project.

 ---